Pushy Random Walk: A Minimal Model for Transport in Deformable Media

 with $L(0) = 1 + 2(1-\rho)/\rho$, as corroborated in Fig.~\ref{fig:1d_Simple_Clearing}.
 For general $\alpha$, $L(t)$ asymptotically grows as $t^{1/(2+\alpha)}$.
-When $\alpha\to 0$, the random walk has infinite ``pushiness" and its motion reverts to pure diffusion.
+When $\alpha\to 0$, the random walk has infinite “pushiness” and its motion reverts to pure diffusion.

-\textbf{Two and higher dimensions.} We generalize the pushing rule in higher dimensions as follows: We treat obstacles as frictionless blocks.
+\textit{Two and higher dimensions—} We generalize the pushing rule in higher dimensions as follows: We treat obstacles as frictionless blocks.
 If a particle attempts to push a cluster of obstacles, only those obstacles that are collinear with the motion of the walk move by one lattice spacing.
 In the illustration of Fig.~\ref{fig:2d-motion}, the probability for this event is $\frac{1}{4}(1/7)^{\alpha}$; the factor $\frac{1}{4}$ gives the probability that the walk attempts to hop to the right on the square lattice, and the second factor of $(1/7)^\alpha$ gives the probability that the hopping attempt actually pushes the column of obstacles by one lattice spacing.
+This rule should be viewed as a minimal coarse-grained extension of the one-dimensional dynamics.
+A description that includes transverse drag or shear would require a more detailed microscopic model for stress transmission and lateral rearrangements of neighboring obstacles, and is left for future work.

-Since a random walk is recurrent in two dimensions~\cite{Feller1968}, it seems plausible that a random walk will eventually clear out (perhaps incompletely) a compact cavity that is bounded by an annular crust of obstacles.
+Since a random walk is recurrent in two dimensions~\cite{Feller1968}, it seems plausible that it will eventually clear out (perhaps incompletely) a compact cavity that is bounded by an annular crust of obstacles.
 Using this picture, we adapt the argument for one dimension to the two-dimensional case.
 We therefore suppose that the walk carves out a roughly circular cavity of radius $R$ that is surrounded by a solid annular crust of thickness $z$ (Fig.~\ref{fig:2d}).
 Applying the same argument as in one dimension, all particles within a circle of radius $(R+z)$ comprise a crust of thickness $z$ that surrounds a cavity of radius $R$.
 This criterion gives $\pi \rho(R+z)^2= \pi[(R+z)^2-R^2]$, from which the crust thickness is

 Crucially, the crust thickness is proportional to the cavity radius, as in the case of one dimension.

 When the walk pushes against a point on the crust whose thickness is $z$, a single row of the crust will be displaced radially by a unit distance with probability $a/z$.
 Since there are $2\pi R/a$ possible locations for an obstacle along the crust, where $a$ is the obstacle radius, the motion of a single row of obstacles by one lattice spacing corresponds to the radius of the cavity increasing by $a/(2\pi R/a)$, on average.